propelorm/Propel/contribute.markdown

 $ git push origin fix-my-patch
 ```

+Go to your fork on Github, switch to your patch's branch (in the above example,
-Go to www.github.com and press the _Pull Request_ button.
-Add a short description to this Pull Request and submit it.
+it's `fix-my-patch`) and click on the "Compare and pull request" button.
+Add a
+short description to this Pull Request and submit it!

 ## Running Unit Tests ##